Achievements in Ignorance

 Live Action TV

-Parodied in Arrested Development when Rita walks across a pool after suggesting that Michael visit her in England by walking across the ocean, "if it's not too deep".
-As it turns out it's one of Gob's magic tricks illusions.
+- Parodied in Arrested Development when Rita walks across a pool after suggesting that Michael visit her in England by walking across the ocean, "if it's not too deep".
+As it turns out it's one of Gob's

 "An amateur is infinitely more dangerous than a professional.
 If Alexander Graham Bell had been a professional electrician, he would never have invented the telephone - he would have known it was impossible!"

-In the Smart Guy episode TJ Versus the Machine, TJ beats the unbeatable chess computer Socrates by taking a lead from Mo.
-Mo doesn't have a clue what he's doing, and TJ realises that a computer designed to compete against expert players won't be able to formulate a strategy against random, unpredictable play.
+- In the Smart Guy episode TJ Versus the Machine, TJ beats the unbeatable chess computer Socrates by taking a lead from Marcus.
+Marcus doesn't have a clue what he's doing, and TJ realises that a computer designed to compete against expert players won't be able to formulate a strategy against random, unpredictable play.

 Dr. Cox: Great moment, there, dumbass.
 It starts out with a profound misunderstanding of how the human body works, and winds up with you shattering some old man's hand.